pyglet/pyglet/doc/programming_guide/migration.rst

 You can also of course directly access the individual `Vec2.x` & `Vec2.y` attributes.
 See :py:class:`~pyglet.math.Vec2` for more details on vector types.

+Gui
+---

+All widget events now dispatch the widget instance itself as the first argument.
+This is similar to how Controller/Joystick events are implemented.
+It gives a way to determine which widget has dispatched the event, in cases where the same handler function is set to multiple widgets.

 Math module
 -----------
 In the :py:mod:`~pyglet.math` module, vector types (:py:class:`~pyglet.math.Vec2`, :py:class:`~pyglet.math.Vec3`, :py:class:`~pyglet.math.Vec4`) are now
 immutable; all operations will return a new object.
 In addition, all vector objects are now hashable.
-This has major performance benefits, and matches how the Matrix types are implemented.
+This has performance benefits, and matches how the Matrix types are implemented.
+For all intents and purposes, the Vec types can be treated as tuples.

 Canvas module
 -------------